What is cholesterol?

 - A non-fasting triglyceride result, which should be 4 mmols/l or less.

 Total cholesterol of 5.8mmols/l is higher than recommended, but could be reduced with simple diet and lifestyle changes rather than medical treatment.
 Medical treatment would only be appropriate if the level was much higher.

 - Replace butter on bread with sunflower or olive oil spreads.

 - Reduce (or stop) cooking with high level fats such as butter, lard, ghee, and goose fat.
-Use minimal amount of vegetable oils and spreads when cooking.
+Use minimal amount of vegetable oils and spreads when cooking instead.

-- Replace fatty meats such as sausages and burgers with lean meats such as chicken (without skin) and all kinds of fish (white and oily).
+- Replace fatty meats, such as sausages and burgers, with lean meats, such as chicken (without the skin) and all kinds of fish (white and oily).

 - Avoid snacks such as cakes, biscuits, chocolate and pastries, and replace with nuts (without coatings), dried and fresh fruit, or hummus.

 - Cut out full fat milk or cream in yoghurt, tea and coffee, soups and sauces.
 Replace with a lower fat option, such as skimmed milk.

 - Try to cut out cheese altogether.
 If you must eat cheese, ensure it's low fat or stick to much smaller portion sizes, less often.

 - Eat soups that are low in salt and made with vegetable stock and choose tomato-based sauces over creamy ones.
 However, also be aware of the sugar in some tomato-based sauces.
 High sugar content food is not good for someone with raised cholesterol.

 - Avoid frying foods.
 Use alternative cooking methods such as grilling, slow cooking and poaching.
 If roasting something, ensure you use a small amount of vegetable oil, such as olive, sunflower or rapeseed oil.